-While it is nice to learn in the classroom I’m available by email to students should questions come up off of the mat.
+While it is nice to learn in the classroom I’m always available by email.

-Ladies, you’re asked to take three days of rest when you are on your cycle.
-The body releases hormones that allow for the uterus to dilate and expel moon blood from the body.
-Light stretching and long walks are advised but lifting or engaging the pelvic floor is counter indicated.
-Doing asanas the require a large range of motion can cause harm due to the bodies temporary instability.
-It’s nice to use that time to become more aware of the body, her rhythms, and her changing needs through cycles.
+Ladies, you’re invited to take three days of rest when you are on your cycle.
+Light stretching and long walks are encouraged but lifting or engaging the pelvic floor is counter indicated.
+It’s nice to use that time to become more aware of the body, her rhythms, and her changing needs.

-Women who no longer get their cycle are advised to take extra rest around the moon days or as needed.
+Women who no longer get their cycle are invited to take extra rest around the moon days or as needed.

 वन्दे गुरूणां चरणारविन्दे सन्दर्शित स्वात्म सुखाव बोधे ।